gullevek/zabbix-pgbouncer/README.md

 SHOW STATS|STATS_TOTALS|STATS_AVERAGES|TOTALS
 ```

-## What to use
+## What is used

 `;stats_period = 60` for status update period (in seconds)

+Used:

 - stats
 - pools
 - lists

-- databases (for various base settings), but only avaiable on active connection

-- mem: subject to change
 - state: for active/etc check

+Not used:

+- databases (for various base settings), but only avaiable on active connection -> not used
+- mem: subject to change -> not used

 ignore `STATS_TOTALS`, `STATS_AVERAGES` and `TOTALS` as they have "pgbouncer" table inside, we do not want that